Indian rupee hits 80 per dollar: Good news for exporters, bad news for students

 Relief for garment exporters

 Lalit Thukral, Executive Member, Apparel Export Promotion Council (AEPC) told Business Today that the devaluation of the rupee could mean a short-term relief for exporters.
 “Exporters, especially those who have been dealing in garments have been facing multiple challenges during the pandemic as orders have been canceled and many consignments dumped.
-Current rates will lead to a short-term improvement in the earnings because of the increased value of the dollar,” Thukral said,
+Current rates will lead to a short-term improvement in the earnings because of the increased value of the dollar,” Thukral said.

 Also read: Rupee hits 80-mark against US dollar in early trade